An acid-fast stain is a laboratory test performed on a sample of

 - excessive bleeding

-- fainting (or feeling light-headed)
+- fainting or feeling light-headed

-- hematoma (blood pooling under the skin)
+- a hematoma, or blood pooling under the skin

 However, these side effects are uncommon.

 - Rinse and dry the outside of the cup.
 Write the date you collected the sputum on the outside of the cup.

-If necessary, the sample can be refrigerated for 24 hours.
-Do not freeze it or store at room temperature.
+- If necessary, the sample can be refrigerated for 24 hours.
+Don’t freeze it or store it at room temperature.

 There are no risks involved with taking a sputum sample.

-If you are unable to produce sputum, the doctor may collect it using a procedure called a bronchoscopy.
+If you’re unable to produce sputum, the doctor may collect it using a procedure called a bronchoscopy.
 This simple procedure takes about 30 to 60 minutes.
 Patients usually remain awake for the procedure.

 First, your nose and throat will be sprayed with a local anesthetic to make it numb.
-In some cases, you may also be given a sedative to help you relax or to put you to sleep.
+You may also be given a sedative to help you relax or to put you to sleep.

 Rare risks of bronchoscopy include:

-- allergic reactions to sedatives
+- an allergic reaction to sedatives

 - tearing in the lung